The Nest

 Go Back To Previous Page

-Since these additional fees may be a game-changer when buying a place in NYC, it is crucial to understand what these extra costs are and what they are for so that you can be better prepared when buying your dream home.
+Since these additional fees may be a game-changer when buying a place in NYC, it is crucial to understand these extra costs and their purpose to be better prepared when buying your dream home.

 What Are Buyer Closing Costs?

-Buyer closing costs are everything that gets tacked on after you agree on a price with the seller.
+Buyer closing costs get tacked on after you agree on a price with the seller.
 It includes taxes, fees, and services charged by the government, bank, management company, insurers, and your attorney.

-Different fees apply to different types of transactions, which can be significant.
+Different fees apply to other types of transactions, which can be significant.

 • On the low end – say an all-cash co-op under $1,000,000 – fees could be as low as a few thousand dollars.